-- The resident must be carrying on a trade.87 - The taxes must be a tax on income other than taxes contemplated in section 6quat(1A). - The taxes must be paid88 or proved to be payable by the resident to any sphere of government of any country other than South Africa, without any right of recovery by any person other than under a mutual agreement procedure under an international tax agreement89 or a right of recovery under any entitlement to carry back losses arising during any year of assessment to any previous year of assessment.90
+- The resident must be carrying on a trade.112 - The taxes must be a tax on income other than taxes contemplated in section 6 quat(1A) (see above). - The taxes must be paid 113 or proved to be payable by the resident to any sphere of government of any country other than South Africa, without any right of recovery by any person other than under a mutual agreement procedure under an international tax agreement114 or a right of recovery under any entitlement to carry back losses arising during any year of assessment to any previous year of assessment.115 The "without a right of recovery" requirement applies to taxes paid and taxes proved to be payable.

-The following should be noted in applying section 6quat(1C) and (1D):
+The following should be noted in applying section 6 quat(1C) and (1D):

 - A resident may not choose between the rebate method of relief under section 6quat(1) and the deduction method of relief under section 6quat(1C)(a).
-The deduction method applies only to taxes which are not contemplated in section 6quat(1).
-Therefore, if the income is from a foreign source, the resident can apply only section 6quat(1), since a deduction under section 6quat(1C)(a) is unavailable.
-Conversely, section 6quat(1) does not apply if the income is from a South African source. - Excess foreign taxes calculated under section 6quat(1B)(a) (see 5.5) do not qualify for a deduction under section 6quat(1C)(a). - The foreign taxes are deductible only from taxable income derived from the carrying on of any trade.
-No deduction is permissible against passive income. - The deduction under section 6quat(1C)(a) is subject to section 23 which denies a deduction in specified circumstances notwithstanding that the expenditure may have met the requirements for deduction under any other section.
-Sections 23(f) and 23(g) respectively deny a deduction if the expense was incurred in respect of an amount which does not constitute income or to the extent the expense was not laid out for purposes of trade. - The fact that the foreign taxes must be paid or proved to be payable, without any right of recovery by any person other than in terms of a mutual agreement procedure or an entitlement to carry back losses means that the foreign tax jurisdiction must have a legal right under its tax laws and, if applicable, a relevant tax treaty to tax a particular item of income.
-A deduction will not be allowed when the resident, or another person, has a right of recovery (see 5.3.3) other than in terms of a mutual agreement procedure under an international agreement or an entitlement to carry back losses.
-For example, a resident may have a right to dispute the incorrectly levied foreign tax under foreign law or a right to a rebate in respect of the foreign tax.
-Only the two
+The deduction method potentially applies only to taxes which are not contemplated in section 6quat(1A) (see above). - Excess foreign taxes calculated under section 6quat(1B)(a) (see 5.5) do not qualify for a deduction under section 6quat(1C)(a). - The foreign taxes are deductible only from taxable income derived from the carrying on of any trade.
+No deduction is permissible against passive income. - The deduction under section 6 quat(1C)(a) is subject to section 23 which denies a deduction in specified circumstances notwithstanding that the expenditure may have met the requirements for deduction under any other section.
+Sections 23(f) and 23(g) respectively deny a deduction if the expense was incurred in respect of an amount which does not constitute income or to the extent the expense was not laid out for purposes of trade. - The fact that the foreign taxes must be paid or proved to be payable, without any right of recovery by any person other than in terms of a mutual agreement procedure or an entitlement to carry back losses, generally means that the foreign tax jurisdiction must have a legal right under its tax laws and, if applicable, a relevant tax treaty or agreement to tax a particular item of income, since, although it depends on the laws of the particular country concerned, in the absence of such legal right existing the person will often have a right of recovery.
+A deduction will not be allowed when the resident, or another person, has a right of recovery (see 5.3.3) other than in terms of a mutual agreement procedure under an international agreement or an entitlement to carry back

-See Interpretation Note 33 "Assessed Losses: Companies: The 'trade' and 'Income from Trade' Requirements" for the meaning of "trade" and "carrying on of a trade".
+112 See Interpretation Note 33 "Assessed Losses: Companies: The 'Trade' and 'Income from Trade' Requirements" for the meaning of "trade" and "carrying on of a trade".

-The word "paid" was inserted in section 6quat(1C)(a) with effect from years of assessment commencing on or after 1 January 2016.
+113 The word "paid" was inserted in section 6quat(1C)(a) with effect from years of assessment commencing on or after 1 January 2016.

-89 With effect from years of assessment commencing on or after 1 January 2016.
+114 With effect from years of assessment commencing on or after 1 January 2016.

-A resident may, for example, make an election in a foreign country for carry-back relief which means that a current year's unabsorbed trade loss will be deducted against assessable income of the immediately preceding year of assessment.
+115 A resident may, for example, make an election in a foreign country for carry-back relief which means that a current year's unabsorbed trade loss will be deducted against assessable income of the immediately preceding year of assessment.